 Hair transplant complications are rare.
-FUE and FUT are very safe procedures when performed by a qualified surgeon in a sterile environment.
-But the risks ramp up at unclean clinics with unqualified technicians.
+FUE and FUT hair transplantation are very safe procedures when performed by a qualified surgeon in a sterile environment.
+However, the risks ramp up at unclean clinics with unqualified technicians.
 In extremely rare cases, there have been reports of hair transplant patient deaths.

 In this article, we’ll reveal the number of deaths related to hair transplant procedures, and whether this is a risk patients should be concerned about when opting for hair restoration surgery.

 Any type of surgery, no matter how minor, carries some risk of fatality.
-This includes hair transplants.
-Even minimally invasive procedures like FUE and FUT can lead to serious infection or severe allergic reaction, both of which can cause death.
+This includes hair transplantation procedures.
+Even minimally invasive procedures like FUE and FUT hair transplants can lead to serious infection or severe allergic reactions, both of which can cause death.

-Fortunately, this is extremely rare.
+Fortunately, this is extremely rare for this type of medical procedure.
 There have been no reported deaths in the UK as a result of hair transplants.
 That’s why travelling to the UK for a hair transplant may be a good option for many potential patients living outside the UK.
 So how often do hair transplant patient deaths occur?

 The hair transplant death rate is extremely low.
 In the UK, the mortality rate is virtually 0%.
-There are no case reports of death due to hair transplant complications, though at least four deaths have been reported in the media since 2016 [1-5].
+There are no case reports of death due to complications from a hair transplant procedure, though at least four deaths have been reported in the media since 2016 [1-5].
 None of these reported deaths occurred in the UK.

-By comparison, more than 2 million hair transplant procedures have been performed across the same time period by ISHRS members alone [6-8].
+By comparison, more than 2 million hair transplants have been performed across the same time period by ISHRS members alone [6-8].
 The number performed by unlicensed practitioners is unknown.

 If you’re considering a hair transplant, you may be worried about the risk of death when you’re in the chair.
 Rest assured that there’s virtually no risk if you select a reputable clinic with a good surgeon.

-While it’s still extremely rare for patients to die during or following a hair transplant, there are certain risk factors that make it more likely.
+While it’s still extremely rare for patients to die during or following a hair transplant procedure, there are certain risk factors that make it more likely.
 These include:

-In 2016, it was reported that a student had died the day after his hair transplant was performed by two unqualified doctors in Chennai, India .
+In 2016, it was reported that a student had died the day after his hair transplantation was performed by two unqualified doctors in Chennai, India .
 While both practitioners were doctors, neither was qualified to perform hair transplant surgery.
-The clinic itself was reportedly only licensed to perform hair cutting and styling.
+The clinic itself was reportedly only licensed to perform haircutting and styling.

 In 2019, another Indian man died following a severe allergic reaction sustained during the surgery.
 While it’s not clear what exactly caused his anaphylaxis, the patient is said to have asked for 9,000 hair grafts in a single session .
 This is almost twice as many as a 5,000 graft hair transplant, which should only be carried out in limited circumstances.
 The patient was treated at a hospital, where he later passed away.
 All hair transplant clinics should have on-site treatment for anaphylaxis.